bgregos/foreground/README.md

 # foreground
-simple personal task manager with taskwarrior integration
+simple android personal task manager with taskwarrior integration

-More to come soon!
+More info to come soon!